Tours and activities

 3. Watching soccer with the locals

-On game days of the national soccer team, many fans walk early in a national team T-shirt.
-The shirts will be sold on the street.
-Score such a shirt too and mingle among the fans, on the street, on a terrace or in a cafe.
+On game days of the national soccer team, many fans walk early wearing national team T-shirts.
+The shirts are sold on the streets.
+Score such a shirt too and mingle with the fans, on the street, on a terrace or in a café.

 (Photo: © Jeff Ruppenthal)